List of songs recorded by Gwen Stefani

-American singer Gwen Stefani has recorded material for four studio albums and one extended play (EP), and has been featured on songs on other artists' respective albums.
+American singer Gwen Stefani has recorded material for five studio albums and two extended plays (EP), and has been featured on songs on other artists' respective albums.
 After releasing five studio albums with ska punk group No Doubt, in 2004 Stefani began work as a solo artist, developing her pop debut Love.
 Angel.
 Music.
 Baby. in the same year.
 It produced several top ten singles worldwide, including "What You Waiting For?", "Rich Girl", and "Hollaback Girl", the latter of which was the first single to sell over a million digital copies in the United States.
 The record contained work from a variety of producers and songwriters, including Linda Perry, Nellee Hooper, André 3000, and No Doubt bandmate Tony Kanal.
 "Cool", "Luxurious", and "Crash" were also released as the singles.
 In 2005, Stefani released an extended play, Love.
 Angel.
 Music.
 Baby.
 (The Remixes), which included the Richard X remix of "Cool", which topped the United States Dance Club Songs in November 2005.
 Hip hop musician André 3000 made two appearances on the album, including on "Long Way to Go", and his alter ego "Johnny Vulture" on "Bubble Pop Electric".